 CLIENT & PROJECT GOALS:

 Bell Environmental is a commercial and residential pest control service located in New Jersey.
 As a New Jersey, I enjoy taking on projects that benefit people in my hometown area.
-With a team of three designers brought together due to our past displays of team cohesiveness and motivation, the goal of this project was to redesign the desktop website to improve the business’ residential services performance during COVID-19.
-In addition, I led in the creation and presentation of our research.

 The company website states, “Bell leads the way in finding alternatives to dangerous pesticides to eliminate infestations of insects, rodents, and pest birds at facilities throughout the northeastern United States.